Computer Science & AI

 Efficient computing

-Data processing, complex models (digital twins) and AI all require more and more compute power.
-Data centres and high-performance-computing (HPC) systems are growing fast, but their usability and energy footprint are urgent bottlenecks.
-Between 1-3% of the total global energy use is used by datacentres now.
-Our group focuses on making computer systems and their use more efficient, for example with smart programming languages and compilers, accelerators such as GPUs, and optimized and automatically tuned algorithms.
-We work with and research large-scale computing infrastructure, such as supercomputers, cluster, and clouds.
+Data processing, complex models (digital twins), scientific applications, AI, social networks, government services, and media streaming services all require more and more compute power.
+To make this work, large-scale computing infrastructure, such as supercomputers, clusters and clouds, are needed.
+These systems are pervasive, and most members of our society interact with them daily.
+As a result, data centres and high-performance-computing (HPC) systems are growing fast.
+However, their energy footprint is an urgent bottleneck.
+Between 1-3% of the total global energy use is used by datacentres now, and this is growing rapidly.
+Our “Efficient Computing” group focuses on making computer systems and their use more efficient, for example with smart programming languages and compilers, accelerators such as GPUs, optimized and automatically tuned algorithms, and the optimization of full software stacks.
+At the same time, the large scale of our digital infrastructure comes at the cost of increased complexity.
+We work on understanding and dealing with this complexity, allowing us to improve efficiency and usability with novel programming models and frameworks.
+Finally, we aim to achieve open, reproducible and repeatable science running atop large-scale computing infrastructure.

 Cyber security